HannanAbdullah/Churn-Prediction-for-Bank-Customer/README.md

 ## Results 🪄
 ![Result](Result.png)
-The above image demonstrates that the ANN with Optuna got good scores outperforming the other models.
+The above image demonstrates that the ANN Optuna model without regularizers got good scores outperforming the other models.

 ### Optimal Hyperparameters for ANN model with Optuna: